schocco/DHBW-stgt-template/README.rst

     Alternatively add all entries needed to `bibliography.bib`
   - citation styles are defined in `dhbw_ibim.cbx`
   - bibliography styles are defined in `dhbw_ibim.bbx`
-  - you can change the bibkiography / citation style in `header.tex`.
+  - you can change the bibliography / citation style in `header.tex`.
 For a list of available styles see the `Biblatex <http://www.ctan.org/pkg/biblatex>`_ documentation
   - You can split your references into several lists by using filters like `\printbibliography[type=online]`, `\printbibliography[nottype=online]`